 Why is this happening?
 The movement was just restored!
 Do the contacts need cleaning already?

 Every SWCC owner asks that question eventually.
 It turns out that it is normal.
 Consider the sequence that occurs at winding:

 1. Cam lifts hourly contact and just touches mating finger contact

 2. Vibration from motor causes cam to back off slightly

 4. Movement advances cam further until contact occurs once again.

 Should you worry about it?
 Absolutely not!
 Your clock will not stop because of this.
 Should you clean the contacts?
 It’s rare that this will have any lasting effect.

-Now, if the movement has never been restored, contacts are coated with filth and grime, then it is possible that this could be a sign that the clock is about to give you problems.
+Now, if the movement has never been restored, contacts are coated with filth and grime from decades of neglect, then it is possible that this could be a sign that the clock is about to give you problems.
 But with a newly restored clock, this is not a sign of trouble, even after several years post-restoration.

-After perhaps 3-4 years, it is a good idea to have us look at your movement, clean contacts, touch up oil, and inspect for any problems that might be developing (rare).
+After perhaps 3-4 years, it is a good idea to have us look at your movement, clean contacts, touch up oil, and inspect for any problems that might be developing.
+This is normal maintenance.